MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation/index.md

 1. Load [bluemix.net](http://bluemix.net) and visit the **Catalog** page.

 2. From the left sidebar, tick the "Mobile" checkbox under **Services**.
-Then, click on **MobileFirst Platform Foundation** to begin the service creation process.
+Then, click on the **Mobile Foundation** tile to begin the service creation process.

     ![Image of Mobile Foundation setup](service-page.png)